pyfsi/coconut/coupling_components/solver_wrappers/fluent_alm/fluent_alm.md

 -   additional UDFs must be configured,
 -   steady/unsteady (should match with the `unsteady` parameter),
 -   boundary conditions, material properties, numerical models, discretization schemes, operating conditions, turbulence modeling, convergence criteria.
--   it is important that the fluid zone where the ALM momentum sources are to be applied, has the name `fluid`!
-This is assumed in the [journal file](./alm.jou) on line 72, where the momentum sources are hooked to the flow equations.

 A data file should also be present with the fields either initialized or containing the results of a previous calculation.
 Finally, the user should create the file *`coordinates_timestep0.dat`* containing the initial position of the yarn.